Sergong/homebrew-unsigned/README.md

 ```

 ## Bypass Gatekeeper (One time):
-Remember to run your brew-unsafe function or manually strip the quarantine attribute, as these are still unsigned apps:
+Remember to run your `brew-unsafe` function (see next section) or manually strip the quarantine attribute, as these are still unsigned apps:

 ```bash
 xattr -r -d com.apple.quarantine /Applications/LibreWolf.app